lucasmsa/lucasmsa/README.md

 # Hi there <img width="90" height="70" src='https://media2.giphy.com/media/8Pvp9okT4Qaf5k5IRC/source.gif' enconde></img>

 * #### My name is Lucas Moreira, I'm a Computer Engineering student at UFPB 🇧🇷.
 At the moment I'm developing and am the co-founder of @ICods, a way of sharing gift messages via QR Codes.
-Developing on Node.js and React-Native with Typescript 🎁
+Developing on Node.js, React-Native and Next.js with Typescript 🎁
+* #### I'm also working as a React-Native developer at Ília Digital 📱
+* #### I really like to develop personal projects, I am currently doing Hiit-Maker to ease and personalize your HIIT workouts 🏋🏻
-* #### I also have a lot of interest and am currently learning Data Science and Machine Learning.
-As well as deepening my knowledge on Elixir and Phoenix 🐉
+* #### I also have a lot of interest and am currently learning Data Science and Machine Learning  ⚙️
 <br>

 ## Contact 📮